 The calculations executed in this study are related to offshore wind turbines and are also only applied on offshore installed capacity.
 However, wind turbines are also installed onshore, where microplastics are emitted closer to human environments.
-In The Netherlands, onshore capacity is lower compared to offshore capacity.
-Additionally, often tip speed on onshore installation is lower compared to offshore systems to reduce noise pollution on land.
-However, this also results in lower investments in LEP

-- 355 technology on onshore systems.
-Still, it can be safely assumed that the contribution of microplastic emissions from onshore systems is low, especially compared to other emission sources of microplastics to terrestrial environments, such as from car tyres, which is significantly higher.
+In the Netherlands, onshore capacity is lower compared to offshore capacity.
+Additionally, often the tip speed on onshore installations is lower compared to offshore systems to reduce noise pollution on land.
+However, this also results in lower investments in LEP technology on onshore systems.
+Still, it can be safely assumed that the contribution of microplastic emissions from onshore systems is low, especially compared to other emission sources of microplastics to terrestrial environments, such as car tires, of which the contribution is significantly higher.
 This underlines the low contribution of wind turbines to total microplastic emission to the environment.
-However, other problems can occur due to degradation without proper LEP, such as the potential emissions of Bisphenol A by absence, or without maintenance, of LEP (NORWEA, 2021). - 360 It is important to note that this study does not include microplastic emissions from other wind turbine components and sources, such as foundation coatings and electrical grid cables.
+However, other problems can occur due to degradation in the absence of, or lack of maintenance of, LEP, such as the potential emissions of Bisphenol A (NOR-WEA, 2021).

+It is important to note that this study does not include microplastic emissions from other wind turbine components and sources, such as foundation coatings and electrical grid cables.
 Additionally, plastic wear and tear during production, installation, operation, maintenance, and decommissioning are excluded.
 The methodology for assessing LEP degradation assumes proper application and degradation under modeled LEE conditions.
-However, faults and issues during LEP application and maintenance, such as repairs, can accelerate LEP erosion. - Our estimations, made using state-of-the-art LEE methodology, assume that all offshore turbines use the same materials, operate similarly, and experience the same environmental conditions.
+However, faults and issues during LEP application and maintenance, such as repairs, can accelerate LEP erosion.

+Our estimations, made using state-of-the-art LEE methodology, assume that all offshore turbines use the same materials, operate similarly, and experience the same environmental conditions.
 The short-term weather conditions used in the assessment were recorded during a relatively dry period with wind speeds slightly below average, leading to an underestimation of the degradation rate.
 Despite this, the calculation offers a first scientific approach to assess the scale of microplastic emissions from wind turbines in oceanic environments.

-370 5 Conclusions
+5 Conclusions

-In this study, we assessed the total quantity of microplastics emitted by wind turbines currently operating in the Dutch North Sea and projected this data through 2050.
-Our estimates indicate that the release of microplastics into the offshore environment is currently around 100 kg per year, with projections suggesting it could rise to approximately 650 kg by 2041.
-Therefore the estimate of microplastics currently emitted from offshore wind turbines in The Netherlands account for a very small portion of the total microplastics released offshore in The Netherlands, specifically less than 1% (one per mille).
+In this study, we assessed the total quantity of microplastics emitted by wind turbines currently operating in the Dutch North Sea and projected these data through 2050.
+Our estimates indicate that the release of microplastics into the offshore environment is currently around $100 \text{ kg yr}^{-1}$ , with projections suggesting it could rise to approximately 650 kg by 2041.
+Therefore, the estimates of microplastics currently emitted from offshore wind turbines in the Netherlands account for a very small portion of the total microplastics released offshore in the Netherlands, specifically less than 1%(one per mille).